Thornbury, Gloucestershire: Walking

+Created by Thornbury and District Heritage Trust as a millennium project, Thornbury Heritage Trail is a figure of 8 route which encompasses the town's historic buildings.
+There are 40 bronze way-markers indicating the route, which starts outside the town hall.
+Additional historic sites on the route also bear a bronze plaque.

+The Biodiversity Ring is a 6.5 mile route.
+Set up by Sustainable Thornbury in 2023.
+It uses existing footpaths and wildlife corridors to link sites such as Thornbury Castle, St. Mary's Church, Filnore Woods, the Mundy playing fields, the Medieval Fishponds and Cleve Wood.

 In popular culture

 The shop front of Wildings (formerly Worthington's) clothing shop was used in the Two Ronnies serial sketch, "The Worm That Turned".
 The nearby nuclear power station at Oldbury-on-Severn, Tytherington quarry and Stokefield Close were all used as locations for the 1976 four-part Doctor Who serial The Hand of Fear.
 The Castle School, Thornbury was used for an episode of Casualty broadcast on 2 May 2009.